timboe/RaCombo/README.md

  * Exit by Morten Halvorsen from the Noun Project
  * play by Adriansyah from the Noun Project
  * Infinity by Dmitry Mirolyubov from the Noun Project
+ * replace by Sophia Bai from the Noun Project
- * replace by Arthur Shlain from the Noun Project https://opengameart.org/content/space-backgrounds-0
+ * Next by shashank singh from the Noun Project https://opengameart.org/content/space-backgrounds-0